Frequently Asked Questions

 Answers to any questions you might have

 PartnerPete wants to inform you as good as possible, but you may still have questions.
 That’s why we have already answered the most frequently asked questions for you.
 Is the answer to your question not listed?
-Please contact us via the contact form or give us a call.
+Please go to our customer service contact page and follow the steps in this form.

 Who is PartnerPete?

 PartnerPete is a connections service that has been running since 2013.
 Every year we help more than 15.000 expats who are moving to or living in The Netherlands to get the best deals on their home utilities.
 With our English customer support and special partnerships with preferred suppliers, we take the pain out of getting your home in The Netherlands up and running.

 PartnerPete´s utility service is entirely free of charge.
 There are no additional charges on top of the utility packages you choose, and you will not find deals or utilities cheaper if you go to the provider directly.
 We exist to streamline the process of setting up the services you need in your (new) home, no hidden costs, no strings attached.

 I have placed an order, what happens next?

 What do I need to get connected?